 Miss Laura Moreton (Head Teacher, Safeguarding Lead)

-Mrs Christine Jones (Deputy Safeguarding Lead / SENco Manager)
+Mrs Christine Jones (Deputy Safeguarding Lead / SEN Team)

 We are all parents and know how to support young families so children can make the best progress whilst at school.